Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

     pass
 ```

+🌕 You established a big milestone, you are unstoppable.
+Keep going!
+You have just completed day 10 challenges and you are 10 steps a head in to your way to greatness.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 10

 1. Iterate 0 to 10 using for loop, do the same using while loop.
 2. Iterate 10 to 0 using for loop, do the same using while loop.
 3. Write a loop that makes seven calls to print(), so we get on the output the following triangle:

    ```py
      #
      ##